geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Bright Amiantha, as a bride array'd.

-" Is this a monarch's faith ? these abject chains,"
+" Is this a monarch's faith? these abject chains,"
-He cried, " are these the meed a victor gains ?
+He cried, " are these the meed a victor gains?
 780

 " Here at thy call he came, a mortal knight,
 " With thee to prove the equal chance of fight.